-*Associates Ryan Harrigan and Ogechi Achuko also contributed to this post
+*Associate Ryan Harrigan also contributed to this post

 It is expected that President Trump will sign the joint resolution.
 Nullification of the rule will come as a relief to many Federal contractors, as industry has been anxiously awaiting a final ruling from the Federal district court and was troubled by the reporting requirements that included the reporting of unadjudicated labor violations.
 In contrast, the development is a disappointment to those who, like President Obama’s administration, thought that the reporting requirements might provide an incentive for companies to place greater emphasis on compliance with the underlying labor and employment laws.

 Notably, the long-term impact of the invalidation through the Congressional Review Act (CRA), 5 U.S.C. §§ 801 et seq., on future regulations remains unclear.
 As stated in our previous post, if a joint resolution disapproving a regulation is passed under the CRA, federal agencies are prohibited from reissuing rules that are in “substantially the same form” in the future, absent explicit authorization from Congress.
 However, the CRA has only been used once prior to the current Congress.
 Accordingly, we do not have a standard for how similar a future rule (presumably issued by a Democratic administration) would have to be to fall within the CRA’s limitations.